 Eat: There is a popcorn cart and a snack outlet.

-I recently learned that this is the largest Adventureland in all of the Disney Parks.
+If you’re a Disney fan like me, you’ll be thrilled to learn that this is the largest Adventureland in all of the Disney Parks.

 Rides and Attractions: